ParameswarKanuparthi/Environmental-Monitoring-System-using-IoT/README.md

 # Weather-Monitoring-System-using-IoT
-Weather Monitoring System using NodeMCU, DHT11 and MQ135
+Weather Monitoring System using NodeMCU, DHT11 and MQ135 which continuously monitors Temperature, Humidity and Air Quality

 DHT11 -- Temperature and Humidity, MQ135 -- Air Quality